exoplanetvetting/DAVE/README.md

-# dave
+# dave™
-Discovery And Vetting of K2 Exoplanets
+Discovery And Vetting of K2 Exoplanets™